33onethird/feature-extraction/README.md

 Setup
 ---
-To install the Feature Extractor on Ubuntu:
+To install the requirements on Ubuntu:

 ```sudo apt-get install openjdk-8-jre icedtea-8-plugin```